Lockwood-Community-Church/bylaws/bylaws.md

         a.
 The Elders are responsible for the process of hiring paid ministry staff.
-The Covenant Partners will affirm the candidate by consensus (as defined in Article X of the LCC Constitution) at a duly-called meeting.
+The Covenant Partners will affirm the candidate by consensus (as defined in Article VI of the LCC Constitution) at a duly-called meeting.
         b.
 The Senior Pastor shall serve as an Elder.
         c.
 Paid ministry staff shall be under the oversight of the Elders.
         d.
 When just cause is evident, paid ministry staff may be dismissed at the